 FA04/S196 to 200 apply to give relief for pension contributions for accounting periods ending on or after 6 April 2006.
 The legislation and the guidance that follows apply equally to Cross-Border schemes, i.e. schemes where some of the relevant employees are not in the UK.
 Specific provision for management expenses is at FA04/S196(3) and S199(2)(b).

 Companies with investment business differ from trading companies.
 Most companies with investment business will be group holding companies and the majority of the employees involved in group schemes for which they are ‘employers’ will actually be employed by subsidiary or other group companies, The guidance on multi-employer schemes at CTM08352+ is therefore particularly relevant, but see also CTM08342 for the extended meaning of employer.

-From April 2004 a ‘company with investment business’ within the meaning of ICTA88/S130 can also have a trade.
-It is a question of fact as to whether contributions to a pension scheme are for the purpose of the trade or in respect of the investment business and thus whether the contribution will qualify for a Case I deduction or as a management expense.
+A ‘company with investment business’ within the meaning of CTA09/1218B can also have a trade.
+It is a question of fact as to whether contributions to a pension scheme are for the purpose of the trade or in respect of the investment business and thus whether the contribution will qualify as a trading expense or as a management expense.